stefanwest54/Face-Recognition-Access-System/README.md

 3. Run:

        py enroll.py

+5. Input unique UID number for each saved user.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.